vladmirfox/pokeemerald-expansion/INSTALL.md

 This file only contains a short introduction to each supported system.
 If you run into trouble, ask for help on Discord or IRC (see [README.md](README.md)).

-After completing the install instructions for your OS, proceed to [Building pokeemerald Expansion](#building-pokeemerald-expansion).
+After completing the install instructions for your OS, proceed to [Building pokeemerald-expansion](#building-pokeemerald-expansion).

 ## Windows
 **A note of caution**: As Windows 7 and Windows 8 are officially unsupported by Microsoft, some maintainers are unwilling to maintain the Windows 7/8 instructions.
 Thus, these instructions may break in the future with fixes taking longer than fixes to the Windows 10/11 instructions.